 Community-Building: remote group cooking class; team branded coffee mugs and weekly coffee Zoom chats; unity themed jackets; fancy dinner delivered and remote group movie viewing

-Skill-Building: lunch and learn on topics related to new challenges that arose during COVID pandemic (example: leading through crisis, parenting during the pandemic, overcoming and existing with challenges to academic productivity, mindfulness training) or to increase racial justice awareness (example: Office of Diversity and Outreach Unconscious Bias training)
+Skill-Building: lunch and learns on topics such as new challenges that arose during COVID pandemic (example: leading through crisis, parenting during the pandemic, overcoming and existing with challenges to academic productivity, mindfulness training)

 Self-expression: remote creative-writing workshop, sponsored poetry contest with prizes

 Human Centered Problem Design: get support for a trained facilitator or design-thinking expert to lead your unit to solutions to a group challenge

 If I don't have the bandwidth to submit a proposal but want to provide support for my colleagues and unit or for myself, are there other resources that I can tap?

 If you have a group you'd like to support, the UCSF COPE Wellbeing Program can provide you with an easy program to support your group.
 Just ask, and we will be happy to connect you.
 UCSF COPE Wellbeing Program provides comprehensive information on wellness and coping on their website, including several resources for wellness and mental health apps, free or reduced cost fitness classes, resilience and emotional well-being videos, and a webinar series.

 Are employees from outside of the School of Medicine eligible to submit proposals?

 Yes.
 Any UCSF faculty or staff employee in one of the four schools or graduate division is welcome to apply.
 For further clarification, please contact Stephanie Belger.

 Can I apply for more than one cycle of funding?